xinyu-z/DailyGrindQuantified/README.md

 # DailyGrindQuantified
-holding self accountable by effort reporting
+holding myself accountable by effort reporting

-might turn into visualization experiment
+might turn into a visualization experiment